gethinode/hinode/content/en/blog/modifications.md

 disableLanguages = ['nl']
 ```

 This disables the Dutch language, leaving only the English language, but still provides the option to enable a language in the future in an easy way.
-The [Hinode](https://gethinode.com/docs/configuration/languages/) documentation has information on completely removing the Dutch language.
+The {{< link "https://gethinode.com/docs/configuration/languages/" >}}Hinode{{< /link >}} documentation has information on completely removing the Dutch language.

 ## ASAP font support

 The Myrthos site uses the ASAP font, which is different from the default Hinode font.

-Go to [this page](https://gwfh.mranftl.com/) and select the ASAP font for 200, 300, 600 and regular.
+Go to {{< link "https://gwfh.mranftl.com/" >}}this page{{< /link >}} and select the ASAP font for 200, 300, 600 and regular.
 Download the zip file and extract it to `static/fonts`.

 Edit `config/_default/params.toml` and change `themeFont` to: `themeFont = "asap"`.